+Group Group

+2021 2020

+N'000 N'000

+Discount rate 2.68% 2.26%

-Discount rate Salary increase rate per annum Employee turnover / withdrawal rates Retirement Age Group 2020 N'000 2.26% 3.5% 3% p.a.
-60 years
+Salary increase rate per annum 3.5% 3.5%

+Employee turnover / withdrawal rates nil 3% p.a.

+Retirement Age 60 years 60 years
-The sensitivity of EOSB, as at 31 December 2020, to changes in the weighted principal assumptions is as follows:

-Change in assumption by Impact in N'000
+The sensitivity of EOSB to changes in the weighted principal assumptions is as follows: 202 1 2020) Change in Change in assumption by Impact in N'000 assumption by Impact in N'000 Discount rate 0.5% (23,810) 0.5% (17,969) Salary increase rate per annum 0.5% 25,086 0.5% 18,873

-Discount rate

-0.5%

-(17,969)

-Salary increase rate per annum

-0.5%

-18,873

 The sensitivity analyses have been determined based on a method that extrapolates the impact on the defined benefit obligation as a result of reasonable changes in key assumptions occurring at the end of the reporting period.
 The sensitivity analysis is based on a change in a significant assumption, keeping all other assumptions constant.
 The sensitivity analysis may not be representative of an actual change in the defined benefit obligation as it is unlikely that changes in assumptions would occur in isolation of one another.
-The same method has been applied for the sensitivity analysis as when calculating the recognised employee defined benefit liabilities.
+The same method has been applied to the sensitivity analysis as when calculating the recognised employee defined benefit liabilities.